stone-payments/affiliation-web-components/packages/affiliation-merchant-contacts-list/README.md

 # Affiliation Merchant Contacts Business List Component

-This component renders a list element with the merchant contacts information within.
+This component renders a list element with the merchant contacts information inside.

 ## Usage